Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Conclusion

 Moreover, we clarify the intrinsic limits of uniform inference under two-way clustering.
 When the interaction component remains asymptotically non-negligible while clustering variation along both dimensions is bounded, the limiting distribution can be non-Gaussian, and uniform consistency over the full model class may be unattainable without additional restrictions.

 The simulation results further demonstrate the necessity of using a two-way cluster-robust variance estimator when two-way clustering is present.
 They also highlight the robustness of the two-way procedure across a range of dependence structures: it remains valid under varying levels of clustering dependence in two dimensions, and even in the absence of within-cluster dependence.
 In an empirical application, we find that the effect of teacher-licensing stringency on teacher quality is heterogeneous across the distribution.
-Specifically, tighter licensing requirements primarily affect teachers in the bottom $20\%$, who are plausibly closer to the margin of selecting into alternative careers.
+Specifically, tighter licensing requirements are negatively associated with the lower conditional quantiles of the right-tail teacher-quality measure.
 In contrast, we find little evidence that licensing stringency discourages high-quality teachers at higher quantiles.

 Overall, the paper closes a theoretical gap for quantile regression with two-way clustered data and offers easy-to-implement inference tools that are directly applicable in empirical settings where multi-dimensional clustering is unavoidable.